Traditional Plant-Based Cooking

 vegan kedgeree with red tomatoes and parsley in a shallow pan ready to serve.

-Leftovers should be cooled quickly and placed in the fridge in a covered container for up to 3 days.
-Ideally cooked rice dishes need to be cooled and placed in the refrigerator quickly to prevent bacteria growth.
+Leftovers should be cooled quickly and placed in the fridge in a covered container for up to 1 days.
+Cooked rice dishes need to be cooled and placed in the refrigerator quickly to prevent bacteria growth.

 Can tofu be substituted for another ingredient?

-Butterbeans, kidney beans, chickpeas, vegan bacon cut up into pieces, vegan Quorn smoky ham slices, tempeh, seitan, chopped cooked vegan sausages, mushrooms, small broccoli florets, sliced asparagus, sweetcorn, mange tout, green beans, are just a few ideas.
+Yes, here are some suggestions: Cooked beans such as butterbeans, kidney beans, chickpeas, or vegan bacon cut up into pieces, vegan Quorn smoky ham slices, tempeh, seitan, chopped cooked vegan sausages, mushrooms, small broccoli florets, sliced asparagus, sweetcorn, mange tout, green beans, are all just a few ideas.

-Adding a few teaspoons of smoked paprika to the rice along with the curry powder can help replace some of the smoky flavours that smoked tofu brings.
+If you go for a subsitute do keep in mind that the smoked tofu does replace the smoked haddock amazingly in flavour as well as texture so the finished kedgeree will be different.
+Adding in a few teaspoons of smoked paprika to the rice along with the curry powder can help replace some of the smoky flavours that smoked tofu brings.

-In place of smoked tofu try plain tofu marinated, for a couple of hours or overnight, in a few teaspoons of liquid smoke or even some BBQ sauce.
+Alternatively, you can marinade firm tofu for a couple of hours or overnight, in a few teaspoons of liquid smoke or even some BBQ sauce.
 Liquid smoke is a natural flavouring that is produced from condensing the water vapours from burning wood.

 Is vegan kedgeree gluten-free?

-Can I add anything extra to vegan smoked tofu kedgeree?
+Can I add anything extra to vegan kedgeree?

-* try adding a few tablespoons of raisins or sultanas, pop these in along with the veggie stock.
+* a few tablespoons of raisins or sultanas, add these in along with the vegetable stock.
 Dried fruit always goes well with curried dishes and is a frequently added to some variations of kedgeree.

 * for a richer kedgeree try drizzling some soya, oat or cashew cream over the finished dish and mixing though.
 Many variations of kedgeree have cream as an addition mixed through the finished dish.

-* chuck in chopped or ripped up pieces of a dried seaweed to the dish after it has finished cooking.
+* add in chopped or ripped up pieces of a dried rehydrated seaweed to the dish after it has finished cooking.

-* a few tablespoons of plain or toasted flaked almonds are a nice garnish and add an interesting texture and extra flavour.
-As do toasted sunflower or pumpkin seeds.
+* a few tablespoons of plain or toasted flaked almonds are a nice garnish as are toasted sunflower or pumpkin seeds.

-Mexican Rice And Bean Casserole (with a Cheesy Nacho Topping)
+Vegan Mexican Rice And Bean Casserole (Cheesy Nacho Topping)

 📖 Recipe